smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ###Create a content inventory or audit
-A content inventory is an organised list of your content including as much information about each piece of content as possible.
+A content inventory is an organised list of your web content including as much information about each piece of content as possible.
 A content audit is a qualitative tool that helps you figure out whether those content pieces are any good.

 ####So, why should you bother?
 A content inventory let's you know what content you have on your website.
 Even if you have a small site, you may forget what's on some of your pages or begin to take your website for granted (it's familiar; therefore it's ok).
 A content inventory includes basic things like: